lode/PO-33/README.md

 # open questions
 - what is a scale? (melodic plays whole sound on a _scale_)
 - which tweaks? are used to produce the different variants of the pre-made sounds?
-- what are the words/letters used in the top-right info section to explain the different tweak parameters?
+- what do the lit numbers mean when pressing bpm (handle)?
+- what does the selected tweak parameter do? (? or ! for tone or filter)